 Kids grow up so fast, don’t they?
 They go from a crib to a toddler bed and then a Full-size bed in a matter of only a couple years.
 My husband’s brother just moved into a new house, and it was time for the little man to graduate to a big boy bed.

 We wanted this build to be simple, durable, and have storage underneath for toys and such to keep them out of site.
-We had learned from our own son that drawer handles were out (he often used them to climb in and out of bed, or banged his legs against them).
-Plus, this idea was simplier to build anyways.
+We had learned from our own son painted kid’s furniture that drawer handles were out (he often used them to climb into bed or banged his legs against them).
+Plus, this idea was simpler to build.